techboulnp-gif/Splunk-SOC-Lab/README.md

 # Splunk-SOC-Lab
-A hands-on cybersecurity lab simulating brute force attacks on Windows endpoints and monitoring detections using Splunk Enterprise.
+A hands on cybersecurity lab simulating brute force attacks on Windows endpoints and monitoring detections using Splunk Enterprise.

 # 🛡️ Splunk SOC Lab: Attack & Detection Simulation